Wing-summer/WingHexExplorer2/README_en.md

 ## Status

-> For Qt 5, only version 5.15.2 or higher is suggested, and for Qt 6, only version 6.6.2 or higher is recommended.
+> For Qt 6, only version 6.6.2 or higher is recommended.
 Other lower versions are wired due to missing APIs of key libraries and some bugs of their own.

-And also:

-> Support for QT5 had been stopped, and I will no longer fix related issues, but PR will be welcomed.
+Support for QT5 had been stopped, and I will no longer fix related issues, but PR will be welcomed.
 If you need QT5 version for special purposes, please consult me ​​for commercial cooperation and paid technical support.

 The repository code compiles with Qt 5.15.2 and 6.6.2 on the latest versions of Windows and Ubuntu: ![Status](https://github.com/Wing-summer/WingHexExplorer2/actions/workflows/qt-build-test.yml/badge.svg)